AnkanSaha/MongoSuper/CODE_OF_CONDUCT.md

 # MongoSuper Code of Conduct
 Welcome to MongoSuper, a React-based payment network built using MERN technology.
 Our platform enables users to load balance, withdraw funds, and make payments to their family members.
-In order to create a safe and inclusive environment, we have established this Code of Conduct for all participants.
+In order to create a safe and inclusive environment, we have established this Code of Conduct for all participant.

  ## 1. Inclusively and Respect
  We value diversity and inclusion and expect all users to treat each other with respect.
 Discrimination, harassment, or any form of offensive behavior will not be tolerated.